0xmetaschool/ai-mock-interview/README.md

 - Google Gemini for providing the API
 - Clerk for authenticating the login process
-- Drizzle ORM for allowing to setup the database and stremline the process
+- Drizzle ORM for allowing to set the database and streamline the process

 ## Contact